R. Hollis Gause: Career

 Gause began his teaching career in 1947 at Lee College in Cleveland, Tennessee.
-He taught there from 1947-1975 and 1982-1984.
+He taught there from 1947 to 1975 and 1982-1984.

 Gause joined the lay ministry of the Church of God in 1943 and was promoted to the church's ordained ministry in 1954.

 Gause became the first dean and director of the Church of God Graduate School of Christian Ministries (now Pentecostal Theological Seminary) in 1975.
 Gause served as president of the Society for Pentecostal Studies from 1971 to 1972.
 He also pastored the Warren Church of God in Warren, Michigan (now known as the Maranatha Church of God) from 1982 to 1984.

 Gause has been described by Chris E.W.
 Green as a mentoring figure to the members of the Cleveland School of Pentecostal scholars.

 Gause has authored books of both a popular and scholarly nature.
 In 2006 he co-authored a book with Kimberly Ervin Alexander entitled Women in Leadership: A Pentecostal Perspective published by the Church of God Theological Seminary's Center for Pentecostal Leadership and Care.

 A festschrift in honor of Gause titled Passover, Pentecost and Parousia and edited by Steven J. Land, Rickie D. Moore, and John Christopher Thomas was published in 2010.

 Gause died in 2015 at the age of 90.